 Luckily, we’ve built a rich expertise and deep understanding that can help your organisation and our team can even manage campaigns, from planning to delivery.

 Our work has already helped companies focussed around growing in the Muslim space grow, including top UK Muslim brands like Yielders and Haloodies.

 Based in the UK, we can work directly with your teams or partner up with your existing agencies to deliver growth in this influential and fastest growing market.

 So, if you’re a global company wanting to reach new markets, new to market with a Muslim-focused product or an existing Islamic company wanting to build their brand, our passionate and expert team can help develop Muslim marketing that positively impacts the Muslim consumer.

 Take our quick quiz and get expert advice on how you can rank better on Google and generate more traffic, sales and leads in just 30 days.

-From fashion to food, more and more leading brands are looking to engage with Muslim consumers.
+From fashion to food, are the worlds biggest brands now finally looking to engage with Muslim consumers?

 The combined spending power in the UK is estimated at £20 billion.
 This is a largely untapped market, with Muslim consumers ultimately wanting to feel that they are included.

 The global ‘Halal’ lifestyle is estimated at $1.2 trillion, which includes food, fashion and entertainment.
-Even more remarkable is that it’s still growing at $500 billion annually.
+Even more remarkable is that it’s still growing by $500 billion annually.